AguzR/Rez-Apps/README.md

 - Login and Register with SharedPrefences.
 - 2 Users : Admin Menu and Users Menu.
+- GridView Product in Home Users
 - Auto Validate for Form Login and Register.
 - CRUD with JSON.
-- Image Upload with packages Image Picker
+- Image Upload with packages ImagePicker
 - DatePicker
 - FlutterToast.
 - RefreshIndicator.